elopio/docs/source/includes/_architecture.md

 <img src="images/architecture_local.svg" onerror="this.src='images/architecture_local.png'">

-<aside class="notice">To use sendTransaction/sendRawTransaction RPC commands (i.e., anything that requires Ether / is actually sent to the network) you will need to unlock your Ethereum node.
+<aside class="notice">To use sendTransaction RPC commands (or any other command that requires Ether / is actually sent to the network) you will need to unlock your Ethereum node.
 If you are running geth, the easiest way to do this is to start it with the <code>--unlock</code> option:

 <code class="block">geth --unlock 0 --testnet --rpc --ws --rpccorsdomain "http://localhost:8080" --wsorigins "http://localhost:8080"</code>